nishathussain/bloodSegmentation/README.md

 # Atrous Model:
-Atrous motel to increase receptive field.
+An Atrous model (to increase receptive field) with upsampling.
 # Unet Model:
-Standard Unet model is used in keras.
+Standard Unet model implemented in keras.

 Segmentation and counting of white blood cells.